canonical/netbox/docs/configuration/optional-settings.md

 ## CACHE_TIMEOUT

-Default: 900
+Default: 0 (disabled)

-The number of seconds that cache entries will be retained before expiring.
+The number of seconds that cached database queries will be retained before expiring.

 ---